gedefili/azure-naming/README.md

 | Slugs           | `adapters.slug.TableSlugProvider` via `core.slug_service` | Set `SLUG_PROVIDER` to a `module.attr` that returns one or more providers implementing `get_slug(resource_type)` or call `core.slug_service.set_slug_providers([...])`. |

 Providers are evaluated in order until one succeeds.
 This makes it straightforward to layer in custom data sources (for example, in-memory caches, REST lookups, or alternative storage) while keeping the rest of the system unchanged.

+---

+## Ownership & License

+This repository is maintained by `gedefili` in partnership with Sanmar.
+The code is owned by Sanmar and is published under the MIT License.
+Contributors working on behalf of Sanmar should ensure their employer's contribution policy permits the assignment of copyright under the MIT terms.

+By default, this project accepts contributions under the MIT license; see `LICENSE` for the full text.